 The Alberta Public Service offers temporary and permanent entry-level employment in a variety of occupations.

 Each ministry and department is responsible for recruiting to their student and graduate opportunities.
-For more information, contact the ministry or department Human Resource offices or check out current Alberta Public Service job postings.
+For more information, contact the ministry or check out current Alberta Public Service job postings.

 Internships are paid, temporary employment usually 6 months to 2 years in length and are offered in a variety of occupations.
 To be eligible, graduates must have completed their relevant program training within the last 2 years.